riceissa/breathing/index.md

 the goal is to eventually be breathing in this way all the time. so it's a "technique" but also it is going to become a habit.

 an open question for me currently is: after you do this conscious relaxed silent breathing, you will build up some mild air hunger. now, _after_ you complete the exercise, how long should you "keep" that air hunger going? should you feel free to just take a slightly deeper breath and "clear" the air hunger, or should you keep it going for some time (if so, how long?), or should you just try to keep it going as long as possible? i think trying to keep up the silent breathing with slight air hunger for long enough periods tends to cause a sudden burst of anxiety for me, like a sense of panic at not being able to breathe. so i think that's probably not the right thing to do. but it's confusing because i go from feeling totally comfortable with the slight air hunger to suddenly feeling panicky. @mark2015deep says "This process \[raising CO~2~ tolerance over time\] is long and finicky and can cause very unpleasant symptoms.
-Less is more; barely knowing whether you’re doing anything is best.
+Less is more; barely knowing whether you're doing anything is best.
 You can also trigger panic attacks or asthma attacks if you’re susceptible."
 Another thought is to, whenever possible when taking deeper breaths, to do so in more Buteyko-aligned ways, e.g., through the nose and as gently as possible.
 So don't satisfy the urge for a deeper breath by inhaling with your mouth or yawning or being super forceful about it, just try to gently incline towards a deeper breath, a slight force with your nose.
 NOTE: this may not be possible at first, e.g., i had to get to silent nasal breathing in order to take "good" breaths with little force through my nose. when i was still mouth breathing some of the time, i always had to take a good breath through my mouth. then when i started nose breathing (but loudly), i could take good breaths occasionally through my nose, but only by loudly sniffing in. so there's a gradual "handoff" where the old normal becomes the new "rescue breath" method.

 Try slouching too as you do this exercise, and in general experiment with your posture.
 Your diaphragm will give you feedback on which postures work best.
 For example, when I slouch as I do this exercise, I notice my diaphragm can't move as well (both for inhale and exhale).
 Being too upright also makes it seem like my whole torso is too "stiff".
 So some intermediate posture seems to work best for me, but idk yet if this is optimal.

 I think this exercise might be "breathing-complete" in the sense that it's the only thing you need to cure shortness of breath -- but I am still actively testing out this hypothesis. i also suspect this exercise is "universal" in the sense that it is particularly easy to stumble onto. i sort of (with a bit of help) stumbled onto it while using the capnometer. the buteyko people also recommend this (or slight variant) exercise for beginners.

+relaxing completely is harder than it seems.
+I have a tendency to "relax" by like forcing my body to collapse, and that is not actually relaxation -- on the capnometer i can actually see i am failing, because my CO~2~ will go from like 38 to 34. you should not feel any strain or "tug" at all in your abdomen. i don't know how to convey the actual precise instructions necessary to do this; i personally am just getting feedback from the capnometer. when the capnometer tells me my CO~2~ just went down from the new thing i tried, i'm like "ok, i guess that's not the right way to do it", and go back to my baseline breathing style, and then try another thing.

 ## Many small breath holds